samveen/my_nrf52_kbd/README.md

 I am making an effort on my part to create my own BT keyboard because I am unhappy with the state of the keyboards I have:
 - New keyboard on every device
-- Stupid key layout on my favourite portable keyboard.
+- Stupid key layout on my favourite portable keyboard (an old Palm 3245WW)

 This repo contains the software flailings I do.